python-adaptive/paper/paper.md

 #### The BalancingLearner can run many learners simultaneously.
 Frequently, more than one function (learner) needs to run at once, to do this we have implemented the `BalancingLearner`, which does not take a function, but a list of learners.
-This learner internally asks all child learners for points and will choose the point of the learner that maximizes the loss improvement; thereby, it balances the resources over the different learners.
+This learner internally asks all child learners for points and will choose the point of the learner that maximizes the loss improvement; it balances the resources over the different learners.
 We can use it like
 ```python
 from functools import partial